Are there warning signs in your construction software?

-Is your system cloud-based?
 If your answer to this is no, don’t walk but run to find new software.
-Cloud-based software allows your project team to get their hands on the latest project data from anywhere independently by having access to Wi-Fi.
+Cloud-based software allows your project team to get their hands on the latest project data from anywhere.
 Considering the majority of your project team is located onsite and not in the office, it is pressing that your software platform is hosted in the cloud.
 With automatic updates and having everything in one spot, cloud-based software is a must for your software solution.

 Every company claims they have excellent customer support, but do they really?
 In order for a software solution to work most effectively for you and your team, you need to be able to have ready assistance.

-The construction industry places a critical focus on building relationships and partnerships, so you want your software to emulate those values.
+The construction industry places a critical focus on building relationships and partnerships.
+Accordingly, you want your software to emulate those values.
 When you buy a construction software, the relationship should be more than just transactional.
 You should expect trust, support, and outreach.

 It’s technology… not everyone is going to understand it, right?
 Wrong!
-Technology and construction software are created and implemented to remove the headache out of the manual processes that your company once performed.
-If your software platform is not intuitive and easy to learn, an immediate red flag should arise.
+Technology and construction software are created and implemented to remove the headache out of the manual processes.
+It stands to reason that if your software platform is not intuitive and easy to learn, an immediate red flag should arise.
 How do you expect your employees to buy into a software platform that takes weeks and multiple webinars to learn?
-News flash: they won’t, and they probably aren’t using your current software right now.
+News flash: they won’t.

 Your employees are probably telling you everything is smooth-sailing with the software.
-But what crazy entry-level employee is going to tell their boss that the chosen software is tedious to use and actually takes significantly longer to do than the normal process?
+But what crazy entry-level employee is going to tell their boss that the chosen software is tedious to use?
+Or that it actually takes significantly longer to do than the normal process?

-To better understand if your employees are not taking well to your current software, we recommend you send out an anonymous poll to everyone in your company asking questions regarding the software’s usability.
+There are multiple ways to understand if your employees are not taking well to your current software.
+For example, we recommend you send out an anonymous poll to everyone in your company.
+In it, ask questions regarding the software’s usability.
 You might be shocked to find the number of individuals still struggling to learn the software you adopted a year ago.

 Why pay for features that you don’t need?
 You want your construction management software to be usable and practical.
 You probably do not need something super flashy with every single bell and whistle.
-It’s easy to be fooled by something that looks nice and has every feature known to man, but that doesn’t mean you need it all.
+It’s easy to be fooled by something that looks nice and has every feature known to man.
+However, that doesn’t mean you need it all.

-We recommend you take an assessment on the features and functionality you are using daily with your software vendor and determine if what you are paying is worth what you are getting.
+Firstly, we recommend you take an assessment on the features and functionality you are using daily with your software vendor.
+Then determine if what you are paying is worth what you are getting.
 Are you wanting a fully-integrated system, or looking for assistance in one category?

 When you invest your time and energy into something, you expect to gain something great in return, right?
 With construction management software, your investment should come with return proving great cost and time savings.
 If you feel like you are putting in more work than you should be or feel like you haven’t seen any outcome since choosing a software, it’s time to start looking elsewhere.